ErikDorstel/octoTron/README.md

 * one AHDSR generator per voice
 * one MIDI input for a MIDI keyboard
-* one MIDI input for a MIDI controller like https://github.com/ErikDorstel/midiKnobs
+* one MIDI input for a MIDI controller like https://github.com/ErikDorstel/midiKnobs The project uses the Teensy Audio Library to implement the synthesizer components like VCO, LFO ... .
+This graphic shows the connections of the components used.